iftechfoundation/twine-cookbook/introduction/twine2_passages_view.md

 ![Edit Story Stylesheet](./images/StoryStylesheet.png)

-THe Edit Story Stylesheet screen allows for adding or changing CSS rules that will be included in the story when run or published in a HTML file.
+The Edit Story Stylesheet screen allows for adding or changing CSS rules that will be included in the story when run or published in a HTML file.

 ---